Fragrant-Hot Ground Chilies (Sichuan Chili Flakes, Xiang La La Jiao Mian)

 - Zi dan tou: Moderate spiciness, strong fragrance, strong coloring ability

 - Xiao mi la: High spiciness, weak fragrance, weak coloring ability

 The combination produces a deep-red, moderately hot chili oil (la jiao you), a basic pantry essential used in abundance to dress "liangban" cold salads, noodles, dumplings, wontons and more.
 See The Mala Market recipes for two-ingredient chili oil the way it's made in Sichuan (with roasted rapeseed oil) and for fragrant chili oil/chili crisp with add-ins.

 Manufactured chili oil cannot compare with homemade and these are the chili flakes for the job, as those from other regions of the world are made and act differently (most are crushed instead of ground, and do not include powder, nor are they toasted before being ground, plus they are often either too mild or too hot for Sichuan chili oil.)

-Our chili flakes contain no additives or preservatives.
+Our ground chilies contain no additives or preservatives.
 Store in a cool, dark place or, for longer term, in the freezer.

 Source: Chilies grown in Guizhou Province and processed in Chengdu, Sichuan

 Ingredients: chilies, rapeseed oil